-Kristen Bartlett, an associate in the Silicon Valley office, is a member of the White Collar, Investigations, Securities Litigation, and Compliance Group.
+Kristen Bartlett, a senior associate in the Silicon Valley office, is a member of the White Collar, Investigations, Securities Litigation, and Compliance Group.
 Kristen's practice focuses on securities litigation and white collar criminal defense.

 She represents companies and individuals in regulatory investigations, including DOJ, SEC and FINRA matters, and in internal investigations.
 Kristen's practice also focuses on civil actions brought under federal and state securities laws.

 Prior to joining Orrick, Kristen was an Orrick fellow at the Stanford University Youth and Education Law Project.
 While in law school, she was an Associate Editor of the Northwestern University Law Review and worked for two years at the Bluhm Legal Clinic's Complex Civil Litigation Center.

 Before law school, she taught English and Spanish at the high school level.

 On February 7, 2018 the SEC’s Office of Compliance Inspections and Examinations (OCIE) announced its 2018 National Exam Priorities.
 The priorities, formulated with input from the Chairman, Commissioners, SEC Staff and fellow regulators, are mostly unchanged from years past (New Year, Similar Priorities: SEC Announces 2017 OCIE Areas of Focus, Orrick.com).
 However, the publication itself is presented in a more formal wrapper that begins with a lengthy message from OCIE’s leadership team describing the Office’s role and guiding principles, including that they are risk-based, data-driven and transparent, and that they embrace innovation and new technology.